Are you planning a trip to Italy? Looking for the best travel books for Italy?

 Best Italy Travel Books for Florence

 Florence and Tuscany offer a variety of art, food and wine, and history.
-If you are looking for a broad experience, getting a general “Things to do in Florence” is a good option.
+If you are looking for broad experience, getting a general Italy guidebook for “Things to do in Florence” is a good option.

-If you have studied art, Florence provides the opportunity for a deeper experience, and you may want a guidebook on specifically on art that you will find in the area.
+If you have studied art, Florence provides the opportunity for a deeper experience, and you may want a Florence, Italy guidebook on specific art that you will find in the area.
 For more general questions about where to stay and what to eat, a traditional guide is a great idea.

 Best Italy Travel Books for Rome